JudeGaringalo/MalunggayPandesal-Recicla/README.md

 # 📄 License

-This project is licensed under the MIT License.
+This project is licensed for CodeKada Online Hackathon 2026.

 ---